 May 1, 2018

 As a teenager, LeVette Martin worked really hard at not being smart.
-She wanted to be cool to fit in with her friends and classmates – a scene repeatedly played out by adolescent females in schools throughout the U.S. But, even if she had wanted to push her natural aptitude for mathematics and science, it would have been difficult as her high school offered few college preparatory classes.
+She wanted to be cool to fit in with her friends and classmates — a scene repeatedly played out by adolescents in schools throughout the U.S. However, even if she had wanted to push her natural aptitude for mathematics and science, it would have been difficult as her high school offered few college preparatory classes.

-Martin grew up in the Robert Taylor homes, part of Chicago’s inner-city projects, a place where disparity reigned and services, including the surrounding public schools, were sub-par.
-Thankfully, Martin’s mother-in-law (Martin had married soon after graduating high school) saw her potential and agreed to help send her to college.
-Physics, calculus and organic chemistry soon filled her mind and her days as a love for math and science enveloped her.
+Martin grew up in the Robert Taylor homes, part of Chicago's inner-city projects, a place where disparity reigned and services, including the surrounding public schools, were sub-par.
+Thankfully, Martin's mother-in-law (Martin had married soon after graduating high school) saw her potential and agreed to help send her to college.
+Physics, calculus and organic chemistry soon filled Martin's mind as a love for math and science enveloped her.

 There was one big problem, as Martin discovered when her calculus teacher asked: